Self-hosted Wallet Explained: Your Guide to Ownership Proofs

 Link Icon

 AOPP stands for Address Ownership Proof Protocol.
-It is an open-source protocol for communication between self-hosted wallets and virtual asset service providers (VASPs).
-AOPP allows supported wallets to receive, upon user request, a message to be signed as proof of ownership.
+It is an open standard for communication between self-hosted wallets and VASPs to prove wallet ownership.

 How Is AOPP 100% Accurate and Secure?